BombShellReaper/Palworld-Linux-Server/README.md

 PublicIP=""

+> [!Important]
-**Notice:** The file should have two lines and if you use nano it should look something like this.
+> The file should have two lines and if you use nano it should look something like this.

 ![image](https://github.com/user-attachments/assets/3efb9777-25d3-49ec-8846-e56372c564f0)

+> [!TIP]
-**Note:** You can also find the PalWorldSettings.ini settings at the following location.
+> You can also find the PalWorldSettings.ini settings at the following location.
 Replace *your_username* with the actual username.

     nano /home/your_username/Steam/steamapps/common/PalServer/DefaultPalWorldSettings.ini